-If the total strength of one side is more than the strength of the other side, the side with the most strength wins that skirmish.
+If the total strength of one side is more than the strength of the other side (but less than double), the side with the most strength wins that skirmish.
 (If there is a tie, the Shadow side wins.)
 Place one wound on each character on the losing side.